 Dining in the wild

-The first part of the series is all about the food on the other side of the world.
+Peru, Senegal, Northern Guinea, Madagascar, Thailand: The DPZ operates five field stations on three continents.
+Here you learn all about the food on the other side of the world.
 Work at the field stations is exhausting, which is why meals play a major role in the researchers' everyday lives.
 Good food maintains motivation and health, and meals eaten together promote group cohesion.
 But which dishes are served in the different countries?
 And who is in charge of cooking and taking care of the supplies?

 The Centre de Recherche de Primatologie Simenti is located in the largest national park of West Africa, the Niokolo Koba National Park.
 Here, researchers investigate ecology and behaviour of Guinea baboons.
 As Sementi is also a military base of the national park, the researchers and field assistants live together with three rangers at the station.
 For lunch and dinner, specially hired cooks provide researchers and rangers with freshly cooked meals, while everyone is in charge of preparing their own breakfast.
 Food, including private snacks, is bought once a month in the nearest town.